-The City Council top priorities going into fiscal year 2013 are economic development and our stormwater system rehabilitation.
+The City Council top priorities going into fiscal year 2014 are economic development, stormwater system rehabilitation, and renewed investment in infrastructure.
 Economic development is guided by the City's Prosperity 2021 plan.
 This plan takes an inside out approach, by strengthening our existing neighborhoods and commercial areas.
 Future funding for these initiatives presents a significant challenge.
 In addition to a number of grants noted below, the City also became a CDBG entitlement community.
 This will provide a regular level of funding to assist with our economic development goals.

 The City stormwater system infrastructure had an expected life of 30 years.
 Much of that infrastructure has met or exceeded its useful life.
-Funding for capital improvements in 2013 is being provided through a combination of a stormwater user fees and property taxes.
-A rate adjustment is expected in 2013 to provide funds for future year's improvements.
+Funding for capital improvements in 2014 is being provided through a combination of a stormwater user fees and property taxes.
+A rate increase of 46% was initiated in 2013 to provide funds for future year's improvements.